Short-term bond exchange-traded funds (ETFs) are a practical option for conservative investors looking to strike a balance between safety and income.

 These bonds are exempt from federal income tax and the alternative minimum tax (AMT), a parallel tax system designed to ensure high-income earners pay a minimum amount of tax even after deductions.

 This iShares ETF is affordable, charging just a 0.07% expense ratio.
-And as expected for a short-term bond ETF, its interest rate sensitivity is low, with a 1.78-year average duration.
+And as expected for a short-term bond ETF, its interest rate sensitivity is low, with a 1.87-year average duration.

-Though the 3.15% 30-day SEC yield might not look impressive at first glance, the more relevant figure is the tax-equivalent yield, which adjusts the yield based on your federal tax bracket.
+Though the fund's 2.32% 30-day SEC yield might not look impressive at first glance, it’s more useful to look at the tax-equivalent yield, which adjusts for the value of municipal bond tax exemptions. iShares currently estimates a 3.92% tax-equivalent yield for the fund, based on the highest federal tax bracket.

 Related investing topics